-Scope and Content note This collection is comprised of the single volume scrapbook of Walter G. Heacock.
-The scrapbook is largely composed of postcards of Quaker Meeting Houses that Heacock collected, along with typed descriptions of the meeting house featured in each postcard.
-The majority of postcards are from Pennsylvania and New Jersey, though there are a few from other states and Canada.
+Walter G. Heacock's scrapbook is largely comprised of postcards of Quaker meeting houses collected by Heacock, along with typed descriptions of the meeting house featured in each postcard.
+The majority of the postcards are from Pennsylvania and New Jersey, though there are a few from other states and Canada.
 The volume also includes newspaper clippings related to Quakers and Quaker history.

-Scope and Content note This collection is comprised of the papers of Inazo Nitobe, and includes two 5,000 yen Japanese notes, three letters, addressed to: Anna Hartshorne, Anna Brown, and Henry Brown, as well as a postcard featuring a portrait photo of Inazo Nitobe.
+This collection is comprised of the papers of Inazo Nitobe, and includes two 5,000 Japanese yen notes; three letters, addressed to Anna Hartshorne, Anna Brown, and Henry Brown; and a postcard featuring a portrait photo of Inazo Nitobe.